 Those of us who work in child nutrition and food systems already know the toll and negative impact diet-related chronic conditions have on communities – particularly in children.
 Federal child nutrition programs are overseen and managed by the USDA, whose support for farmers and industry often out weighs the health needs of the children theContinue reading “The Case for a National Institute of Nutrition”

 This bill helps ensure all low-income students have access to free or low cost meals – including those in public charter schools.
 AB 1871 will ensure this.
 Find out more information here.

 Thank you Jeff Bridges for your support to end childhood hunger!
 We enjoyed presenting with you, California Director Kathy Saile from No Kid Hungry, Pastor Karen Abrego (representing Senator Richard Pan’s office) and moderator Edie Lambert of KCRA in promoting the formation of a Child Hunger Caucus within the California State Legislature.
 It’s collaborations suchContinue reading “Statewide California Child Hunger Caucus”

 Ask any adult Celiac who was diagnosed as a child and they’ll tell you, your healing journey is not just about eliminating gluten.
 When your immune system isn’t working correctly, you are prone to collecting a host of other autoimmune diseases as you get older, for example, colitis, diabetes, rheumatoid arthritis, or allergies.

 Sucralose has been marketed as being just one small step away from sugar nutritionally but tasting just like it.
 It’s used in a lot of “no carb” snack foods and regular folks, as well as people on carb-restricted and diabetic diets, use it for baking, coffee and cereal as a sugar substitute.

+Why is there so much conflicting nutrition science in America?
 Nutrition science is a confusing field.
 Choose any type of diet or food you want to eat, and I can probably point you to a study that shows it is healthy and to a national organization promoting it.
 There are several reasons behind this.